palakons/ROS1/Palakon_ROS_Final_VISTEC_2_2020.md

-### 0.1.
-Monocular ORB-SLAM3 on TurtleBot3: Waffle Pi   ###
+### Monocular ORB-SLAM3 on TurtleBot3: Waffle Pi   ###

 **Description**: This tutorial demonstrates SLAM with the newly-released ORB_SLAM3 on a TurtleBot3 Waffle and ROS1.
 With the bag file provided, we should get the results below:

 [![4x Video](https://img.youtube.com/vi/DjHpCrAqFkc/0.jpg)](https://www.youtube.com/watch?v=DjHpCrAqFkc)

-The system overview for the essential part is shown below:
+The system overview for the essential part is below:

 ![overview](overview.png)

-From the compressed video stream from TurtleBot3, a node republishes and uncompresses the stream.
+From the compressed video stream from TurtleBot3, a node republishes and un-compresses the stream.
 The wrapper node will then take the video stream and feed it into the actual ORB_SLAM3 node to perform the SLAM.

 **Environment**: ROS1 Noetic / Ubuntu 20.04.2 LTS / [TurtleBot3: Waffle Pi](https://www.robotis.us/turtlebot-3-waffle-pi/) ([Raspberry Pi Camera Module v2](https://www.raspberrypi.org/products/camera-module-v2/))